 Technically, a battery’s cold performance (or cold cranking rating) is a measure of the amperage the battery can deliver at zero degrees Fahrenheit for 30 seconds while maintaining at least 7.2 volts, for a 12-volt battery.
 This number is the battery’s CCA—cold cranking amps.

 A battery with more, thinner plates generally has a higher CCA rating than one with fewer, thicker plates.
 So will a battery with through-the-partition instead of up-and-over cell connections.

-A battery’s reserve capacity—or RC—rating is the number of minutes a 12-volt battery—at 80 F—can deliver 25 amps while maintaining at least 10.5 volts.
+A battery’s reserve capacity—or RC—rating is the number of minutes a 12-volt battery—at 80 degrees F—can deliver 25 amps while maintaining at least 10.5 volts.